NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 The temple bears a close resemblance – both architecturally and regarding inscribed texts – to Theban temples of the New Kingdom and also of the Ptolemaic period, yet it differs from both because of some peculiarities, such as the rather bold style of the decorations.

-The walls and the roof are dedicated to the Theban theology and to Osiris respectively, while the naos is subdivided in nine registers, fully decorated with a pantheon of Egyptian deity and royal figures, for a total of almost 700 figures.
+The walls and the roof are dedicated to the Theban theology and to Osiris respectively, while the naos are subdivided into nine registers, fully decorated with a pantheon of Egyptian deities and royal figures, for a total of almost 700 figures.
 At the beginning of each register, the king is depicted while performing a ritual; the Egyptian nomoi are also present, each one represented in an Osirian form.
 In stark contrast with the richness of these representations, the accompanying inscriptions are brief, when not absent at all.

 The relatively good preservation of the Temple of Hibis may be attributed to its seclusion.
-However, since several decades the building is endangered by a rise of ground water which is damaging its foundations.
+However, for several decades the building has been endangered by a rise of ground water damaging its foundations.

 OTHER DESTINATIONS